 - Where practical, carefully lift out isolated specimens using a hand fork

 - If the weed is widespread, rake the turf to lift stems before mowing and always use a grass-box on the mower to minimise seed dispersal

-- Apply lawn fertilisers regularly to strengthen the grass, both in summer and in autumn.
-Begin feeding in April when growth starts again with the arrival of settled, milder weather
+- Apply lawn fertilisers regularly to strengthen the grass.
+Begin feeding in April when grass growth starts again with the arrival of settled, milder weather

 - Do not apply spring or summer fertilisers or sulphate of ammonia after early August.
 If the grass is still in poor condition in late summer and the lawn has been neglected in the past, apply a proprietary autumn lawn fertiliser in September.
-If, however, the grass has been regularly fed, defer further feeding until the following spring, as the use of an autumn fertiliser with its higher level of phosphorus may do the clover more good than the grass
+If, however, the grass has been regularly fed, don't feed anymore until the following spring.
+This is because an autumn fertiliser with its higher level of phosphorus, may favour the clover more than the grass!

-White or Dutch clover (Trifolium repens) is relatively susceptible to dicamba, and mecoprop-P (e.g Doff Lawn Weedkiller, Crowne Green Lawn Weedkiller, Westland Resolva Lawn Weedkiller Extra, Roundup Lawn Optima Weedkiller or Roundup Lawn Ultra Weedkiller and may be eliminated after one or two applications.
+White or Dutch clover (Trifolium repens) is relatively susceptible to dicamba, and mecoprop-P (e.g Doff Lawn Weedkiller, Crowne Green Lawn Weedkiller and Westland Resolva Lawn Weedkiller Extra) and may be eliminated after one or two applications.
 Lesser yellow trefoil (Trifolium dubium), however, shows strong resistance to the majority of lawn herbicides.
 Products containing fluroxypyr (Weedol Lawn Weedkiller and Weedol Lawn Weedkiller Ready to Use) are particularly effective at controlling clovers, including the more persistent species such as Trifolium dubium.